Getting started

 Each tab in the project sidebar is either shared across all team members or private to you as a contributor—depending on the type of activity.

-• Shared pages: All information in Submitted, Sites, Management Regimes, Project Info, Users, and Data Sharing pages is visible and editable (based on user role) by everyone in the project team.
+• Shared pages: All information in Submitted, Sites, Management regimes, Project info, Users, and Data sharing pages is visible and editable (based on user role) by everyone in the project team.

 • Private workspace: The Collecting page is your personal data entry space.
 Only you can see the sample units you’ve saved here until they are validated and submitted.
 However, Admins can transfer your sample units to themselves or another user in the same project.

 Note: This refers to workspace visibility within a project, not how project data is shared outside the project.
-You can manage external data access under the Data Sharing tab.
+You can manage external data access under the Data sharing tab.
 Learn more in Managing Data Sharing in a Project